GavinWon/GavinWon.github.io/README.md

 # Personal-Website
-This is the Repo for my personal website that contains information about my projects, hackathon experience, work experience, hobbies, and my resume.
+This is my personal website that contains information about my projects, hackathon experience, work experience, hobbies, and my resume.

 Website URL: www.gavinwon.com